VCES Writing for the Screen 4-6 Resources

 - how to write a script

-You'll find a .pdf version of the presentation below, or keep reading if you'd prefer to stay on this webpage and read our notes from the lesson.
+You'll find a .pdf version of the presentation below after the lesson.

 Similar to your original premise, maybe even shorter!
 It is the essence of your story.